scarlett-k/SBAudioExceptionFormatter-/README.md

 # SBAudioExceptionFormatter-
 Reads text file of exceptions.
-Formats and displays thrown exceptions sorted from greatest to least.
+Formats and displays exceptions caught sorted from greatest to least.